Food safety incidents in China: Pickled cabbage

 Also in March 2022, during the CCTV Spring Evening Gala, Hunan Chaqi Vegetable Industry was exposed for supplying substandard pickled cabbage to Kangshifu, a popular instant noodle brand, and other major food industry brands.
 Instead of being fermented via the traditional process in glass jars in a modern facility as advertised, the pickled cabbage underwent a quick seven-day fermentation process in earth pits on the ground near the cabbage farms.
 Workers were also reported to be stepping on the vegetables barefoot and throwing cigarette butts into the pits.
 The bacteria count of the pickled cabbage exceeded the standard, as did preservatives, which did not prevent the pickles from spoiling and turning black in as little as two months.
 Kangshifu voluntarily withdrew the involved instant noodles from the market, and KFC and other companies mentioned on the supplier's website denied any association.

 Food safety incidents in 2023

 Rat head in school meal

 A mostly intact and clearly recognisable rat's head was found in a school meal in Nanchang.
 Chinese authorities overturned previous official reassurances that it was duck neck, as video evidence of the scandal quickly propagated on social media.

 Food safety incidents in 2024

 Cooking oil transported in chemical tanks

 Two Chinese companies have used fuel trucks to transport edible oil without any cleaning process between loads.

+Food safety incidents in 2025

+Kindergarten lead poisoning

+In July 2025 over 200 children were treated in hospital with suspected lead poisoning after school cooks used inedible paint to decorate food at Peixin Kindergarten in Tianshui city.
+An official investigation found that laboratory staff and provincial officials attempted to cover up the poisonings by tampering with laboratory results and accepting bribes whilst neglecting food safety inspections.

+Food safety incidents in 2026

+Cabbages treated with formaldehyde

+In August 2026, a blogger published video showing vegetable wholesalers in Kangbao county, Hebei treating cabbages with a formaldehyde solution to preserve freshness prior to transportation.
+Formaldehyde is a carcinogen, and its use in this manner is illegal in China.
+Local officials verified that the footage was genuine, and took legal action against the culprits.
+National authorities also responded, launching a wider investigation into such practices and increasing inspections on the supply chain for agricultural produce across the country.